 Questions to be considered: What is accepted practice regarding the admittance of foreign expressions and abbreviations in the target language terminology?
 To what extent is the clinical use compatible with the general linguistic rules in the target language?

-Eponyms
+4.3.4Eponyms

 Eponyms present a serious problem in the medical LSP: although many of them are internationally renowned, some may be used in restricted geographical areas only and, even worse: none of them live up to any of the important term requirements of unambiguity, linguistic correctness or transparency.
 However, they have their place in the medical LSP and some of them may have to be accepted in order to make the terminology psychologically acceptable from a clinical point of view.

-Question to be considered: Are the translators sufficiently aware of the necessity of checking if a given eponym in the source language is used in the target language and adequately reflects the same concept?

-Determinate versus naked form
+Question to be considered: Are the translators sufficiently aware of the necessity of checking if a given eponym in the source language is used in the target language and adequately reflects the same concept? in my opinion, this is not always the case!
+An additional problem with eponyms is that there are also synonyms of eponyms, which makes the translation even more difficult.
+An example is the eponym « Basedow’s disease », for which the synonymes « Grave’s disease », « Marsh’s disease », « Flajani’s disease », and « Parry’s disease » exist.
+4.3.5Determinate versus naked form

 In most terms and expressions in SNOMED CT®, nouns are presented in their naked form.
 However, sometimes the determinative is used in connection with concepts of which there is only one-of-a-kind.
 This is the case particularly with Body structure concepts like the stomach, the liver, the heart, etc.